MicrosoftDocs/bot-docs/articles/resources-tools-downloads.md

 ---
-title: Download and use the Bot Framework SDKs and tools | Microsoft Docs
+title: Download the Bot Builder SDK and tools | Microsoft Docs
 description: Get the Bot Builder SDKs and tools for developing bots with the Bot Framework.
 author: RobStand
 ms.author: rstand
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
-ms.date:
+ms.date: 05/22/2017
 ms.reviewer:
 ---
 # Bot Framework SDKs and tools

-Get started building bots with the Bot Builder SDK.
-With the Bot Builder SDK, you can build bots using .NET or Node.js.
+The Bot Builder SDKs provide libraries, samples, and tools to help you build and debug bots.
+To get started building bots, download the SDK for the platform you are using, either C# on .NET or Node.js.
+You can download the SDKs as packages or you can get the source code.

 ## Get the Bot Builder SDK for .NET
+The Bot Builder SDK for .NET leverages C# to provide a familiar way for .NET developers to write bots.
+It is a powerful framework for constructing bots that can handle both free-form interactions and more guided conversations where the user selects from possible values.

 The Bot Builder SDK for .NET is available as a [NuGet package](https://www.nuget.org/packages/Microsoft.Bot.Builder/).
 To install the SDK in a Visual Studio project, complete the following steps: